Eating for Healthy Pregnant Women/Ngā Kai Totika mā te Wahine Hapū

 - Eat plenty of vegetables and fruit.

 - Enjoy fresh, well-washed vegetables and fruit or frozen or canned varieties.
 Steaming or microwaving vegetables is best.
-Go easy on butter or margarine.
+Go easy on butter or margarine and salt.

 - Include vegetables and fruit in a variety of colours.